arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/23.opc-ua-voltage-ihm-app-note/content.md

 ---
 title: 'HMI for Voltage Monitoring Using OPC UA Protocol & Opta™'
 difficulty: advanced
 description: "This application note explains how to monitor voltage levels using the Arduino Opta™, the Open Platform Communications Unified Architecture (OPC-UA) protocol, and the Ignition platform.
-The Ignition platform provides a Human-Machine Interface (HMI) designed to analyze an analog input on the Opta™ and display indicator lights."
+The Ignition platform provides a Human-Machine Interface (HMI) designed to analyze an Opta™ analog input and display the status of indicator lights."
 tags:
   - OPC-UA
   - Opta